linuxserver/docker-cops/README.md

 The linuxserver version gives you access to `config/local.php` in `/config` to customise your install to suit your needs, it also includes the dependencies required to directly view epub books in your browser.

+## Read-Only Operation

+This image can be run with a read-only container filesystem.
+For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).

+### Caveats

+* `/tmp` must be mounted to tmpfs

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.